 Bachelor of Arts in Modern Languages

-The Department of Cultural Studies offers an undergraduate major for a Bachelor of Arts in Modern Languages that allows students to choose one of three options: Spanish, French/Spanish, or Italian/Spanish.
-Each option equires specific foundation courses that prepare students for advanced study; students then select specialized courses that complement this core and allow for exploration of individual interests.
+The Department of Cultural Studies offers an undergraduate major for a Bachelor of Arts in Modern Languages that allows students to choose one of four options: French, Spanish, French/Spanish, or Italian/Spanish.
+Each option requires specific foundation courses that prepare students for advanced study; students then select specialized courses that complement this core and allow for exploration of individual interests.

 The main purpose of the modern language programs is to provide students with the ability to function more effectively in the multicultural world we live in.
 The courses offer students the opportunity to acquire an ability to use a second language and to become aware of the cultures in which they flourish.